beaumanvienna/vulkan/README.md

 </p>
 <br/>
 <br/>
-Features: Vulkan support for 3D rendering, hotplug gamepad support, sound support, profiling, resource system, render API abstraction, engine/application separation, event system, settings manager, point lights, enity component system based on EnTT, physics simulator based on Box2D, debug imgui window (key m)<br/>
+Features: Vulkan support for 3D rendering, hotplug gamepad support, sound support, profiling, resource system, render API abstraction, engine/application separation, event system, settings manager, point lights, enity component system based on EnTT, physics simulator based on Box2D, debug imgui window<br/>
 <br/>
-* Press "f" to toggle fullscreen.<br/>
+* Press "f" to toggle fullscreen and "m" to toggle the debug imgui window.<br/>
 * Use the left and right sticks on the controller to move the vases around and scale them.<br/>
 * Use the AWSD keys to move the camera.
 Q and E are for up and down<br/>
 * Use the arrow keys to look around.<br/>